 If you get a website redesign wrong, you’re potentially looking at 10s or 100s of 1,000s of dollars down the drain.
 For e-commerce sites, we’re talking 1,000,000s lost due to poor UX, shopping cart abandonment and fleeing customers.

 This step-by-step guide highlights the interplay of setting goals, collecting analytics data, developing a visual identity, creating content and QA testing wireframes.
 It also integrates use cases into its narrative to drive home the point of adhering to the guidance Optimizely provides.

 This eBook example goes beyond best practices and demonstrates tangible methods for conquering the mountain that is a website redesign.

 3. LinkedIn: 2018 LinkedIn Content Marketing Tactical Plan

 LinkedIn is more than a professional social media channel; it’s a publishing platform and a B2B marketer’s go-to for recruitment, employee engagement and industry insight.

 So when LinkedIn writes an eBook, people listen.
 And for good reason.

 Readers are treated to 30 pages of a “daily playbook for successful content marketing on LinkedIn” directly from the mouths of the experts themselves.

-In both design and copy, LinkedIn executes on this eBook in a very authoritative way, leaving no stone unturned for readers.
-It also leaves readers with next steps in their pursuit of driving more revenue via their platform.
+In both design and copy, LinkedIn executes this eBook in a very authoritative way, leaving no stone unturned for readers.
+The eBook cover design is an important component to consider.
+It also leaves readers with the next steps in their pursuit of driving more revenue via their platform.